Iroquois River (Indiana-Illinois)

 The Iroquois River is a 103 mi tributary of the Kankakee River in the Central Corn Belt Plains of northwestern Indiana and northeastern Illinois in the United States.
-It was named for the Iroquois people.
+It was named for the Haudenosaunee people.
 Via the Kankakee and Illinois rivers, it is part of the watershed of the Mississippi River.

 Course

 The Iroquois River rises in Jasper County, Indiana, and flows generally west-southwestwardly through Newton County, Indiana, and Iroquois County, Illinois, where it turns northward and flows into Kankakee County, Illinois.
 It enters the Kankakee River from the south in Kankakee County, opposite the village of Aroma Park, about 4 mi southeast of the city of Kankakee.

 Along its course the Iroquois passes the towns of Rensselaer, Brook, and Kentland in Indiana and the towns of Iroquois, Watseka and Sugar Island in Illinois.

 Variant names

 According to the Geographic Names Information System, the Iroquois River, or portions thereof, has also been known as: